Miniature altarpiece (WB.232): Triptychs

 The panels on the upper triptych are bridged by ogee (s-shaped) arches.
 When opened, they reveal the central panel showing the Crucifixion of Jesus in a vista populated by numerous carved figures in full relief, set against a steeply banked vaulted background.
 Many commentators have described the high level of detail contained in such minute panels, including by an art historian writing in 1911, who describes "hair-like ropes binding the thieves [on the crosses], and the equally hair-like spears of the soldiers, completely detached, without any support, from the background."

-The base of the center panel contains a number of horsemen, including one at center holding a lantern on a pole.
+The base of the centre panel contains a number of horsemen, including one at the centre holding a lantern on a pole.
 Its upper arches are lined with full relief (that is detailed on both sides) tracery.
 The left wing shows Jesus bearing the Cross, before a distant view of the sacrifice of Isaac.
 The right wing depicts his resurrection, while its background vista contains a variety of biblical scenes, including his entombment.

 The layer below the crucifixion, also a triptych, contains further scenes from the life of Christ.
 The carved Latin inscriptions along the lower border of the central panel contain text inspired by the Gospel of Saint John, and reads "SIC DEVS.
 DILEXIT.MVNDV" (roughly intended as So God loved the world).
 The other inscription, located on the Last Supper register, is contained within a cartouche, before the central figure of Christ, reads "1511", making this Netherlandish boxwood miniature the only surviving work of its kind to be dated.

 Arcade and base

-The semi-circular mid-section arcade is encircled by closing doors, and depicts the Last Supper in full relief.
+The semi-circular mid-section arcade is encircled by closing doors and depicts the Last Supper in full relief.
 Each bearded disciple is only 1.6 cm (0.63 inches) high, but given individual facial features, a food plate and wine flask.
-Judas Iscariot is the only attendee not at Jesus's side of the table, and instead sits with his back from the viewer.
-On either side of the panel are recumbent lions holding blank shield's, and two pairs of wrestling cherubs design in a Renaissance.
+Judas Iscariot is the only attendee not at Jesus's side of the table and instead sits with his back from the viewer.
+On either side of the panel are recumbent lions holding blank shields and two pairs of wrestling cherubs designed in a Renaissance.
 According to art historian Dora Thornton, the cherubs are "a curious blend with the late Gothic manner of the overall composition".
 Below that again is the first of two structural bases containing recumbent, chained lions.
 A shield with a crest and heraldic mantling is positioned between them.